ParticularLabs/AwsLoanBrokerSample/README.md

 - Press F on the client and observe messages flowing bla bla
 - Stop all bank adapters, press F on the client and observe the behavior
-- Stop the LoanBroker, press F on the client and stop the client, start the LoanBroker observe messages flowing, start the client and observe the Loanbroker response eventually coming in.
+- Stop the LoanBroker, press F on the client and stop the client, start the LoanBroker observe messages flowing, start the client and observe the LoanBroker response eventually coming in.

-## How to modify the same to run agains an AWS Account
+## How to modify the same to run against an AWS Account

 TODO
 =======